Sumitrathore10/Uber/server/readme.md

-# Uber Clone – Ride Booking Platform
+# Rydito – Ride Booking Platform

-A backend system for an **Uber-like ride booking platform**, currently in the **development phase**.
+A backend system for a **Rydito-like ride booking platform**, currently in the **development phase**.
-This project aims to replicate the core backend functionalities of Uber using the **MERN stack**.
+This project aims to replicate the core backend functionalities of Rydito using the **MERN stack**.

 ---

 ## 🚀 Project Description

-This project provides a secure and scalable backend for an Uber clone ride booking platform.
+This project provides a secure and scalable backend for a Rydito clone ride booking platform.
 It currently supports user authentication features including registration (with input validation and password hashing), login (JWT-based authentication with HTTP-only cookies), logout (with JWT token blacklisting for security), and user profile retrieval.

 ### ✅ Currently Implemented Features